I woke with the doctor's words yesterday echoing in my mind: mild kidney failure.

 "Baloney, you don't give a damn," Mom managed to say through the implements in her mouth.

-"We want you to have nice clean teeth so you can SMILE
+"We want you to have nice clean teeth so you can SMILE!" said the hygienist.

 I reflected that Mom is on the brink of either moving to skilled nursing or being put on hospice; she doesn't have a lot to smile about and knows it.
 But of course, dentists want people to smile.